veraison/corim/cocli/README.md

 >> "corim.cbor" submit ok
 ```

-### Extract CoSWIDs and CoMIDs
+### Extract CoSWIDs, CoMIDs and CoTSs

-Use the `corim extract` subcommand to extract the embedded CoMIDs and CoSWIDs
+Use the `corim extract` subcommand to extract the embedded CoMIDs, CoSWIDs and CoTSs
 from a signed CoRIM.

 You must supply a signed CoRIM file using the `--file` switch (abbrev. `-f`) and